dotnet/arcade/src/Microsoft.DotNet.Build.Tasks.Configuration/README.md

  - BuildAllConfigurations: set to true in order to build all configurations for a project when a specific Configuration hasn't already been set.
  - BuildConfigurations: the relevant configurations of a project, analogous to TargetFrameworks
  - PackageConfigurations: typically a subset of BuildConfigurations that is used when building a packaging project and behaves in a similar manner.
- - Both BuildConfiruations and PackageConfigurations should be defined in a `Configurations.props` file next to the project itself.
+ - Both BuildConfigurations and PackageConfigurations should be defined in a `Configurations.props` file next to the project itself.
 Why?
 Because these must be defined *before* the props which parse out configuration statically for scenario 1 above.
 We could avoid this if we instead always had an outer build when that could dispatch to an inner Build/Clean/ReBuild/etc target.
  - AdditionalBuildConfigurations: build the best configuration for additional build configurations.
 Only honored in traversal builds.
 It creates a middle-ground between BuildConfiguration (build single best for one configuration) and BuildAllConfigurations.

 ### Configuration Targets